clarkgrubb/data-tools/README.md

     set-intersect      find lines common to two files

-    strip-columns      trim whitespace from fields of TSV file

     tawk               awk, but uses tabs for FS and OFS by default

+    trim-tsv           trim whitespace from fields of TSV file

     tsv-to-csv         convert TSV to CSV

     tsv-to-json        convert TSV to JSON